mrciolino/wiki-backup/Events/spoops-vs-zeus.md

 ## Quest for Power
 After being humiliated and slain, Spoops gets desperate for more strength.
 He puts all his focus on acquiring more power quickly.
-This leads him to commit his [Two Great Sins](/Events/the-great-sins-of-spoops).
+This leads him to commit his [Second Great Sin](/Events/the-second-great-sin-of-spoops).